lanl/VizAly-Foresight/README.md

 # Development
 For information on how to add new compressors and/or metrics, look at the [tutorial folder](https://github.com/lanl/VizAly-CBench/tree/master/tutorial)

+For information on how to develop the Travis CI and Docker image, look at the [travis folder](https://github.com/lanl/VizAly-CBench/tree/master/testing/travis)

 # Copyright and license
 LANS has asserted copyright on the software package C17078, entitled Framework for Analysis and Visualization of Simulation Data.